MOT-Multi-Functional-Bot/MOT-Multi-Functional-Bot/games/README.md

 # How to start your own MOT-Bot

-Any further information how to run a MOT, can be found in our [Github Repository](https://github.com/MOT-Multi-Functional-Bot/MOT-Multi-Functional-Bot)
+Any further information how to run a MOT, can be found in our [GitHub Repository](https://github.com/MOT-Multi-Functional-Bot/MOT-Multi-Functional-Bot)

 # Use this Python Package

 - You can find our Python Package here: [MOT-Bot-Game Package](https://test.pypi.org/project/MOT-Bot-Games/)

 - Our package is based on the [Python Telegram Extension](https://python-telegram-bot.readthedocs.io/en/stable/telegram.ext.html).
 To use our package you need to add each game into the "Commandhandler" in your `main.py` file.
-You need to import some of the methods like following:
+You need to import some of the methods like the following:

 ```python
 # Imports for all Game Commands